Implementation Partner for Your Product: Insights from CTO

 Here are the key responsibilities of implementation partners:

-Only 20% of new products survive longer than two years after being launched.
-One of the reasons for product failure is the inefficient process of product implementation.
+Harvard Business School professor Clayton Christensen’s work often cited that up to 95% of new products fail.
+Moreover, only 20% of new products survive longer than two years after being launched, Jobera reported.
+One reason for product failure is an inefficient product implementation process.
 Your product requires the right implementation partner to deliver its full potential.

 How to Choose the Perfect Implementation Partner for Your Product?